Jeern/QuickVault/Tool/QuickVaultTool/Readme.md

 ﻿# QuickVaultTool

-Although a QuickVault can be managed by using the VaultManager and VaultReader class of the QuickVault.dll it is nice to have some tooling.
+Although a QuickVault can be managed by using the [VaultManager.cs](../../src/QuickVault/VaultManager.cs) and [VaultReader.cs](../../src/QuickVault/VaultReader.cs) class of the QuickVault.dll it is nice to have some tooling.

 Currently the only tool available is the ConsoleApp QuickVaultTool.